Alexyskoutnev/alexyskoutnev/README.md

 ### 🧑‍💻 In the Trenches
 - **Thomas Reuters — AI Engineer (Day Job)**
   AI in Financial Due Diligence

-- **NICE Intelligence — AI Researcher/Co-Founder**
-  Researching cool ideas in large-language models, machine learning, and deep learning and putting Nashville’s AI scene on the map

 <!-- END OF README -->